 Changes in revenue requirements during the past ten years have resulted in the following changes in rates for the average residential customer.
 An average residential customer uses 10,000 gallons of water.
 Until December of 1988, they were also billed for up to 12,000 gallons of wastewater flows.
 At that time, the wastewater maximum for residential customers was reduced to 9,000 gallons.
 Since March 1990, wastewater flows have been based on average winter water consumption.
-Each residential customer's maximum wastewater flows are calculated based on their water use during December, January and February.
+Each residential customer's maximum wastewater flows are calculated based on their water use during the period of December through March.
 The overall system average for a residential customer is approximately 6,000 gallons.

-Beginning in fiscal year 2000, the water rate decreased by ten cents per 1,000 gallons, from \$2.20 in fiscal year 1999 to \$2.10.
+Beginning in fiscal year 2001, the water rate decreased by five cents per 1,000 gallons, from \$2.10 in fiscal year 2000 to \$2.05.
 Continued growth in the number of accounts coupled with increased water use system-wide has resulted in significant increases in sales over the past four years.
 Additionally, constant emphasis on operational reviews and process improvements has resulted in changes with notable cost reductions.